Skip to main content

 • Randomized Optimization Algorithms Research Network, by Carlos Fonseca (CISUC, University of Coimbra);

-• TEndon Regeneration NETwork, by Manuela Gomes (i3Bs, University of Minho);
+• Tendon Regeneration NETwork, by Manuela Gomes (i3Bs, University of Minho);

-The Widening European Excellence Initiative has awarded 4.5 million euros in funding to 4 projects, two of which are coordinated by Universidade Lusófona (WIRE - Widening Innovation+Research Excellence in FilmEU) and Universidade de Lisboa (Raise excellence in R&S&I in HEI for widening countries).
-These projects will be developed within the framework of the European university networks FILMEU's - European Universities Alliance For Film And Media Arts, and UNITE - University Network For Innovation Technology And Engineering, respectively.
-This volume of funding corresponds to 8% of the total funding allocated in the Call.
+Call European Excellence Call awarded €4.5 million in funding to four projects, two of which are coordinated by Lusófona University (WIRE – Widening Innovation+Research Excellence in FilmEU) and the University of Lisbon (Raise excellence in R&S&I in HEI for widening countries).
+These projects will be developed within the scope of the European university networks FILMEU's – European Universities Alliance For Film And Media Arts, and UNITE – University Network For Innovation Technology And Engineering, respectively.
+This amount of funding corresponds to 8% of the total funding awarded in Call.

-Calls the consolidation of the European Research Area have funded 17 projects worth a total of 35.7 million euros.
-Portugal is part of 5 of these projects (raising 0.5 M€), including a project coordinated by INOVA+ on the involvement of civil society in the production of new knowledge(Curating, Replicating, Orchestrating, and Propogating Citizen Science across Europe).
+Calls to the consolidation of the European Research Area funded 17 projects totaling €35.7 million.
+Portugal is involved in five of these projects (receiving €0.5 million), including a project coordinated by INOVA+ on the involvement of civil society in the production of new knowledge (Curating, Replicating, Orchestrating, and Propagating Citizen Science across Europe).

-The Gene Therapy CoE at the Center of Portugal (GeneT) project , coordinated by the University of Coimbra under the Call Teaming for Excellence and which was on the reserve list, was also formally approved.
-The University of Coimbra will benefit from a total of 13 million euros in European funding.
+The approval of the project The Gene Therapy CoE at the Center of Portugal (GeneT), coordinated by the University of Coimbra, was also formalized under the Call Teaming for Excellence, which was on the reserve list.
+The University of Coimbra will benefit from a total of €13 million in European funding.

-This project joins the two already formalized, "NOVA Institute for Medical Systems Biology" and "iMM-CARE: Boosting clinical research for the benefit of society".
-Together, these projects could benefit from a total of around 38 million euros in European funding over the next 6 years.
-In H2020, two projects were funded and are currently being implemented: BIOPOLIS (BIOPOLIS Association) and MIA-Portugal (University of Coimbra).
+This project joins the two already formalized projects, “NOVA Institute for Medical Systems Biology” and “iMM-CARE: Boosting clinical research for the benefit of society.”
+Together, these projects could benefit from a total of around €38 million in European funding over the next six years.
+Two projects have been funded under H2020 and are currently being implemented: BIOPOLIS (BIOPOLIS Association) and MIA-Portugal (University of Coimbra).